On March 19, 2019, The Government of Canada responded to thyroid patients petition “Petition E-1819 (HYPOTHYROIDISM)“,

 Working hand in hand with Choosing Wisely Canada, The Canadian Society for Endocrinology and Metabolism (CSEM) has wrongfully declared our Free T3 and Free T4 tests “unnecessary” in the monitoring of thyroid therapy.

 The CSEM confidently take this untenable stance on the basis of their faith in the American Thyroid Association’s (ATA) 2012 and 2014 guidelines for the treatment of hypothyroidism.
-The ATA have promoted a TSH-T4 paradigm for decades and they continually protect their stance.
-They engage in unreasonable fearmongering about T3-based thyroid hormone therapies, especially desiccated thyroid, and deny the value of Free T3 testing based on reasons irrelevant to the conditions of lifelong therapy.
-More importantly, they overlook decades of medical research on the health impacts of lower Free T3 levels and a low FT3/FT4 ratio, which they accept is a result of their favored T4 monotherapy.
+The ATA have promoted a TSH-T4 paradigm for decades, and they continually protect their stance.
+They engage in unreasonable fearmongering about T3-based thyroid hormone therapies, especially desiccated thyroid.
+They deny the value of Free T3 testing based on the fact that T3 levels are often still low-normal when FT4 is low at the time of diagnosis, and because T3 can temporarily fall during illness.
+These reasons apply only to untreated populations.
+Lack of FT3 vigilance is unable to protect patients from the health risks of chronic low FT3 induced by TSH-normalized T4 therapy.
+They overlook decades of medical research on the health impacts of lower Free T3 levels and a low FT3/FT4 ratio, which they accept is a result of their favored T4 monotherapy.

 Therefore, medical associations are not to be trusted when they set forth policies that enact restriction to FT3 and FT4 testing.